aosabook/500lines/pedometer/chapter.md

 ![](chapter-figures/input-format-to-standard-format.png)\

-We'll write a parser to a standard format that is contained in only one section of code, that allows us to take our two known input formats and convert them to a single standard output format.
-In the future, if we ever have to add another input format, the only code we'll have to touch is this small parser.
+We'll write a parser that allows us to take our two known input formats and convert them to a standard output format.
+In the future, if we ever have to add another input format, the only code we'll have to touch is this parser.
 Once the data is in a standard format, the program can have any number of processors that process the data from the standard format, without ever being concerned about the original format that the data was in.

 Converting multiple input formats into one common format is an example of *separation of concerns*, a commonly-used design principle, which promotes splitting a program into numerous distinct pieces, where every piece has one primary concern.
 It's a beautiful way to write clean, maintainable code that's easily extensible.
 We'll revisit this idea several times throughout the chapter.

-## Applying Our Step Counting Solution
+# Applying Parsing and Processing

-Based on the solution we defined, and our two input formats, we'll need our code to do three things to our input data before we can count steps:
+Based on the solution we defined, we'll need our code to do a few things to our input data before we can count steps:

-1. Parse our input formats into a standard format.
+1. Parse input formats into a standard format.
 2. Isolate movement in the direction of gravity using the dot product.
-3. Apply a low-pass filter and a high-pass filter to remove low-frequency and high-frequency components.
+3. Remove jumpy (high-frequency) and slow (low-frequency) peaks with a low-pass filter followed by a high-pass filter.

-The diagram below shows each of these three steps.
+The removal of short and bumpy peaks can be handled during step counting.
+The diagram below shows each of the three steps.

 ![](chapter-figures/input-data-workflow.png)\

-We know we'll need to work with user acceleration and gravitational acceleration separately in order to follow our solution, so our standard format will need to split out the two accelerations.
+We'll need to work with user acceleration and gravitational acceleration separately in order to follow our solution, so our standard format will need to split out the two accelerations.
 This means that if our data is in the combined format, we'll need to first pass it through a low-pass filter in step 1 to convert it to the standard format.

 Take note of the standard format: